Ahirauli Baghel: Demographics

 As of 2011 Indian Census, Ahirauli Baghel had a total population of 5,655 of which 2,848 were males and 2,807 were females.
 Population within the age group of 0 — 6 years was 795.
 Which makes up 14.06 % of total population of village.
 Average Sex Ratio of Ahirauli Baghel village is 986 which is higher than Uttar Pradesh state average of 912.
 Child Sex Ratio for the Ahirouli Baghel as per census is 836, lower than Uttar Pradesh average of 902.
 Ahirauli Baghel village has higher literacy rate compared to Uttar Pradesh.
 In 2011, literacy rate of Ahirauli Baghel village was 75.84 % compared to 67.68 % of Uttar Pradesh.
 In Ahirauli Baghel Male literacy stands at 88.99 % while female literacy rate was 62.86 %.

 Education

 The village has two inter colleges, named Sangram Singh Baghel Inter College and Sri Lakhan Ji Inter College.
-During the 1960s and 1970s, there was hardly a science faculty school where science education could be given to students of the area.
+During the 1960s and 1970s, there was hardly a Science faculty school where Science education could be given to students of the area.
 In 1970s Science education was started in Sangram Singh Baghel Inter College.
-There is also a girls school which provides education up to the 8th standard named after Former Uttar Pradesh Chief Minister Late Vir Bahadur Singh, a primary school near Baram Baba Dev Sthan.
+There is also a girls school which provides education up to the 8th standard named after Former Uttar Pradesh Chief Minister Late Vir Bahadur Singh, a primary school near Baram Baba Dev Sthaan.
 Village has professional education institute Lalita Devi college of Education offering courses like Bachelor in Education, BTC Training, Pharmacy Education.